-Do you really understand the value of taking professional improvisation workshops?
+Do you really understand the value of taking professional improv acting workshops?
 If you did, you wouldn’t hesitate to take one as soon as possible.
-There are multiple benefits for the actor, and they’re so worth the time and money.
+There are multiple benefits of improvisation for actors, and they’re so worth the time and money.

-I am a major advocate of improvisation training because I believe it is the best work for helping actors to build confidence, courage, creativity, and teaches them to trust their instincts.
-Also, it’s helpful in teaching (anyone) to stay out of their head, listen, and respond honestly.
+Improv training is some of the best work for helping actors to build confidence, courage, and creativity, and it also teaches them to trust their instincts.
+Also, it’s helpful in teaching anyone to stay out of their head, listen, and respond honestly.

 Lots of college/university students and those who have be part of improv performance groups with no basic improv classes think it as the same as doing professional improv.
-For some it is, but I believe for most it isn’t.
+For some it is, but I believe that for most it isn’t.
 Performing before learning the basics, I feel, won’t give you the same benefits for your acting training.
-Read my article about the difference between performing and acting.
-It should give you a better idea of what I am saying here.

-2. It helps with auditioning.
 If you have done any serious acting training, you are comfortable with having time to come up with choices, do your crafting work, have plenty of rehearsal time with partners, and work your scenes several times with your teacher in class.
 When you start auditioning, that kind of time is never available to prepare, so most auditioning actors don’t feel as confident or strong as when they have more time (at least when you first start).
-I do also recommend that auditioning/cold-reading classes be added to your program.
+I also recommend that auditioning and cold-reading classes be added to your program.
 It will definitely help when you’re ready to start auditioning.
 Yet, I believe that improv work (although different) is more empowering for most auditions.

 Like this advice?
 Check out more from our Backstage Experts!